collectionspace/cspace-ui.js/docs/installation/README.md

 The above example loads the minified production bundle (cspaceUI.min.js) from the [UNPKG](https://unpkg.com) CDN.
 That CDN is not meant for production use.
 For production, the JavaScript file may be copied to a suitable server, and loaded from there.
 An unminified bundle (cspaceUI.js) is also available for development use.
 UNPKG hosts multiple versions of the application.
 This example loads a specific version by specifying the version number in the URL, following the `@` symbol.
 To see a list of available versions, visit https://unpkg.com/cspace-ui/, and open the dropdown menu in the upper-right corner.

-ℹ️ A standard CollectionSpace server installation will download a compatible version of the UI JavaScript bundle into the `webapps/ROOT` directory under Tomcat.
-This makes the bundle available at the root (`/`) path on the server.
+ℹ️ A standard CollectionSpace server installation will download a compatible version of the UI JavaScript bundle into the `webapps/cspace-ui` directory under Tomcat.
+This makes the bundle available at the (`/cspace-ui`) path on the server.

 ## 3. Initialize and Render the Application